7 2 As Decimal

 Before we dive into converting 7/2, let's briefly review the basics of fractions and decimals.
 A fraction represents a part of a whole.
 It consists of a numerator (the top number) and a denominator (the bottom number).
 The numerator indicates how many parts we have, and the denominator indicates how many equal parts the whole is divided into.

 A decimal, on the other hand, represents a number using a base-ten system.
-The digits to the right of the decimal point represent tenths, hundredths, thousandths, and so on.
+Plus, the digits to the right of the decimal point represent tenths, hundredths, thousandths, and so on.
 Decimals and fractions are essentially two different ways of expressing the same value.
 Converting between them is a crucial skill in mathematics.

 Method 1: Long Division